 YOUR GUIDE TO BUYING HOME GENERATORS

-The frequency of power outages in US and the number of people affected keep increasing.
-Since most electrical lines in US use overhead wires, and because of the deteriorating infrastructure of our power grid, this trend will continue.
+Despite all technological advancement, the frequency of power outages in the US and the number of people affected keeps increasing.
+Since most electrical lines in the US use overhead wires, and because of the deteriorating infrastructure of our power grid, this trend will likely continue in the future.

-Not surprisingly, the interest in backup generators for home use keeps growing.
+Not surprisingly, people are interested in backup generators.
 Unfortunately, for many consumers who do not have a background in electrical engineering, choosing a backup system can be challenging.
 What type is best type for power outages?
-Why would I pay $5,000 for a standby genset plus several more thousands for the installation when I can buy a portable one for $500?
+Why would I pay $5,000 for a home standby genset plus several more thousands for the installation when I can buy a portable one for $500?
 These are the commonly asked questions.
-This guide explains your options in simple terms and provides you with practical facts and important information you need to know to buy the right generator for your home or business.
+This guide explains your options in simple terms and provides you with practical facts and essential information you need to know to buy the right generator for your home or business.

 HOW THEY WORK.